kelaaditya/zomato-weather-union/README.md

-# zomato-weather-union-server
+# zomato-weather-union
-Server code for the Weather Union (Zomato) project
+Code for the Weather Union (Zomato) project